 - 8-horse Trifecta box = $672

 Trifecta bets are only wise if there are a lot of horses in the field (10 or more), which would generally mean a significant payback if it hits.
 Even so, you’re putting a lot at stake for a tough wager to hit.
 There are more efficient ways to lower your odds, as you’ll see.

 By keying horses, you can get a lot of the coverage of a trifecta box for a much lower price.
-It’s a strategy by which you emphasize certain horses in the bet.
+It’s one of the best trifecta strategy options for bettors, as it emphasizes certain horses in the bet.

 You could key the #1 in first with the #2 and #3 essentially boxed for second and third.
 In other words, you would win if the following results occurred: